TheKrystalShip/KGSM/docs/managing_game_servers.md

 ### Systemctl

-For instances created with `USE_SYSTEMD` enabled, enable automatic startup on boot using:
+For instances created with `enable_systemd` enabled, enable automatic startup on boot using:

 ```sh
 sudo systemctl enable <instance>